-Bernie Sanders Leads ‘TYT’ ‘Turk Of The Year’ Voting; Trump, Waserman Schultz Lead ‘Jerk Of The Year’
+Bernie Sanders Leads ‘TYT’ ‘Turk Of The Year’ Voting; Trump, Wasserman Schultz Lead ‘Jerk Of The Year’

 Others chosen by those polled by TYT for Jerk of the Year include 2016 popular vote winner and former Secretary of State Hillary Clinton, who has the nod of 24 percent of TYT viewers.
 Outspoken host with The Blaze, Tomi Lahren; former U.K. Independence Party leader Nigel Farage; and Russian President Vladimir Putin, have each garnered single-digit levels of support for the “Jerk” award.

-Being an independent news source that presumably earns at least some income from YouTube, the group also accepts donations, in the from of monthly memberships, from viewers who support the, objectively, well-produced work that TYT broadcasts, virtually every day.
+Being an independent news source that presumably earns at least some income from YouTube, the group also accepts donations, in the from of monthly memberships, from viewers who support the objectively, well-produced work that TYT broadcasts, virtually every day.
 TYT sells merchandise like t-shirts to raise funds as well.

 The 2015 Turk of the Year went to this year’s leader, Bernie Sanders.
 Jerk of the Year went to ISIS leader Abu Bakr al-Baghdadi.
 When he announced Bernie Sanders as the winner in 2015, TYT host and co-founder Cenk Uygur spoke of the then-current polls indicating that the senator would win against every Republican presidential candidate, including Donald Trump.
 Uygur described Sanders’ willingness to rail against what the senator calls the “one percent” and Wall Street as a defining characteristic of the New York City native’s campaign and political rock-star power.

-Dozens of individual TYT videos on YouTube present the facts surrounding the leak of internal DNC emails that revealed a prejudice against Bernie Sanders within the committee’s leadership, in addition to hours of commentary and opinion from people like Uygur, Ana Kasparian, John Iadorola, Ben Mankiewicz, and Jimmy Dore, among others, whose ideas and views would seem to really matter.
+Dozens of individual TYT videos on YouTube present the facts surrounding the leak of internal DNC emails that revealed a prejudice against Bernie Sanders within the committee’s leadership, in addition to hours of commentary and opinion from people like Uygur, Ana Kasparian, John Iadarola, Ben Mankiewicz, and Jimmy Dore, among others, whose ideas and views would seem to really matter.
 Uygur has appeared before thousands of electrified Bernie Sanders supporters, seemingly almost as excited to see Uygur as they were Sanders.

 TYT has over 3 million subscribers and the program’s videos regularly attract tens and hundreds of thousands of views.
 In July, the TYT set at the Republican National Convention was crashed by Alex Jones of InfoWars.
 The incident resulted in a shouting match and viral video, widely shared across social media, as previously featured by the Inquisitr.